rancher/docs/content/rancher/v2.x/en/overview/architecture-recommendations/_index.md

 ### RKE Kubernetes Cluster Installations

-If you are installing Rancher prior to v2.4, you will need to install Rancher on an RKE cluster, in which the cluster data is stored on each node with the etcd role.
+If you are installing Rancher before v2.4, you will need to install Rancher on an RKE cluster, in which the cluster data is stored on each node with the etcd role.
 As of Rancher v2.4, there is no migration path to transition the Rancher server from an RKE cluster to a K3s cluster.
 All versions of the Rancher server, including v2.4+, can be installed on an RKE cluster.

 In an RKE installation, the cluster data is replicated on each of three etcd nodes in the cluster, providing redundancy and data duplication in case one of the nodes fails.